TheApplePieGod/Diamond/README.md

 $ cd build
 ```

-Now run these two commands in either 'Debug' or 'Release' depending on your use case
+Now run these commands in either 'Debug' or 'Release' depending on your use case

 ```
 $ cmake .. -DCMAKE_BUILD_TYPE=Release